acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 ## Shortcodes extend markdown

 Markdown falls short in some aspects.
-Some page elements like galleries, or iframes can't be conveniently represented.
+Some page elements like galleries or iframes can't be conveniently represented.

 While the specification of markdown says that pure `HTML` is valid, Hugo skips it for safety